snotra-org/hasura-parser/README.md

 #### Contributions

-Made with :fa-heart: at RESULT d.o.o.
+Made with :heart: at RESULT d.o.o.
 If you would like to make any contribution you are welcome to do so.